kevinawei/GeniusLeagueAssessment/README.md

 ![](/screenshots/2a.png)

-## We can plot the data to see all the individual coordinates compared to the boundary lines
+## We can plot the data to see all the individual coordinates compared to the boundary lines to confirm the above

 ![](/screenshots/2a2.png)